-The Advisory Council on Historic Preservation (ACHP) and the ACHP Foundation are pleased to announce the selection of Matthew Kenyatta, PhD to be the 21st Century Preservation Leaders Fellow for 2023.
-Dr. Kenyatta will be the first Fellow in this new program designed to promote diversity in the leadership ranks of the national historic preservation movement.
-He will commence his six-month fellowship in January 2023.
+The Advisory Council on Historic Preservation (ACHP) and the ACHP Foundation 21st Century Preservation Leaders Fellow for 2023 Matthew Kenyatta, PhD today began his fellowship in Washington, DC.
+Dr. Kenyatta is the first Fellow in this new program designed to promote diversity in the leadership ranks of the national historic preservation movement.
+The fellowship is six months.

 “The ACHP’s past Vice Chairman Dr. Clement Price encouraged the ACHP to find ways to utilize historic preservation to encourage social justice and equality, thereby building a more inclusive preservation program,” ACHP Vice Chairman Jordan Tannenbaum said.
 “We have used the recommendations from this initiative to develop preservation programs with the White House, National Park Service, Forest Service, and Salish Kootenai College to engage students from Historically Black Colleges and Universities and Tribal Colleges and Universities.
 Taking Dr. Price’s words to heart, we are excited to work with Dr. Kenyatta on developing programs that address equity and justice in historic preservation.”